leesolway/aa-opcalendar/README.md

  --- | --- | ---
 OPCALENDAR_NOTIFY_IMPORTS | Wheter to send out discord notifications for ingame and public NPSI events | True

-## Usage
+## Setup
-Before you are able to create new events on the front end you will need to setup the needed categories and filters for your events.
+Before you are able to create new events on the front end you will need to setup the needed categories and visibility filters for your events.

+### 1. Host
+Hosts are for identifying reasons.
+If you run a single corporation or alliance entity you most likely only want one host.
+If you want to extend the calendar with other hosts such as NPSI communities you can create a host for each different entity.
+- Host name is shown on the event and on discord notifications
+- You can customize host logos
 - Go to the admin site

-- **Add a Host**.
-The first host is most likely your own alliance/corporation/community.
-Fill in at least the name ie. your alliance name.
-This name will be displayed on the calendar view on the event block.
-You may fill in additional information which will be displayed on the detailed view for the event.
+### 2. Visibility filter
+These filters will determine who is able to see the events that are labeled with each different visibility filter.
+- Can be restricted to groups and states
-- **Add visibility**.
-Event visibilities will determine who will be able to see the events.
-You can limit visibilities to groups or auth states. **If no filters are selected the event will be visible for everyone**
+- If no groups or states are selected the events will be visible for everyone
-- **Add a category**.
-Next you will need to add at least one category for your events.
-Categories can be whatever you want to have such as STRATOP, mining, roam etc. The ticker for the event will be displayed both on the calendar view event block and on the detailed view for the event.
-- **Webhook for discord notifications (optional)**.
+- You can determine a custom color tag that will be shown on the top right corner of the event
+- Each visibility filter will be displayed on the calendar and can be used for filtering events on the calendar
+- Discord notification webhooks can be assigned for each visibility filter.
+Events created, deleted or edited under this filter will then be sent over to discord.

+### 3. Categories
+Categories are displayed as a ticker infront of manually created events.
+Most common categories are: PvP, Stratop, Mining, CTA etc...
+- Ticker displayed on event
+- Custom colors

+### 4. Discord webhook
 If you want to receive notifications about your events (created/modified/deleted) on your discord you can add a webhook for the channel in discord you want to receive the notifications to.
-Add a webhook and connect it to the fleet signals.
+The webhooks you create will be used in the visibility filters.

+## Adding manual events
-- **Add new event**.
-To add new events simply go to the operation calendar and click on the add event button.
-Fill in the information for your event.
+To add a manual event simply go to the calendar page and press on the new event button.
+Fill in and select the needed information.

-### Importing NPSI fleets
+## Importing NPSI fleets
 Opcalendar has  the ability to import predetermined NPSI fleets directly into your calendar.

-These operations will be labeled as `imported` operations.
+### Supported NPSI communities
 Opcalendar is currently supporting imports for the following NPSI fleets:

 - Spectre fleet
 - Eve University (classes only)
 - FUN INC

-To start importing fleets:
+### Setup

 - **Go to admin panel and select NPSI Event Imports**
 - **Create a host** for each import and fill in the needed details for them.